kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 You don't need to do anything.
 Full Kubeflow deployment has already deployed the `user-gcp-sa` secret for you.

-#### Cluster setup to use use_gcp_secret for Pipelines Standalone and Hosted GCP ML Pipelines
+#### Cluster setup to use use_gcp_secret for Pipelines Standalone and AI Platform Pipelines

-Pipelines Standalone and Hosted GCP ML Pipelines require you to manually set up the `user-gcp-sa` secret used by `use_gcp_secret`.
+Pipelines Standalone and AI Platform Pipelines require your manual setup for the `user-gcp-sa` secret used by `use_gcp_secret`.

 Instructions to set up the secret: